15809183657/6Asset/doc/IPv6_Aliased_Prefixes_Checker.md

-# IPv6 Aliased Prefixes Checker参数
+# IPv6 Aliased Prefixes Checker Parameters

-- f: 待检测的地址文件路径
+- `f`: Path to the file containing addresses to be checked.
-- prefix_len: 前缀长度, 默认为64
+- `prefix_len`: Prefix length, default is 64.
-- prefix_count: 已知或预测的前缀数量, 仅用于优化内存占用，默认为100万
+- `prefix_count`: Number of known or predicted prefixes, used only to optimize memory usage, default is 1 million.
-- rand_addr_len: 每个前缀生成的随机地址数量
+- `rand_addr_len`: Number of random addresses generated per prefix.
-- aliased_threshold: 别名阈限， 当一个前缀响应地址数量达到   别名阈限*每前缀随机地址数量 时，该前缀被计为别名前缀, 取值范围(0.0,1.0], 注意必须带小数点
+- `aliased_threshold`: Alias threshold.
+A prefix is considered aliased if the number of responding addresses reaches `aliased_threshold * rand_addr_len`.
+The value range is (0.0, 1.0], and it must include a decimal point.
-- output_alia_addrs: 是否统计并输出别名前缀下的别名地址
+- `output_alia_addrs`: Whether to count and output aliased addresses under aliased prefixes.
-- prefixes_len_per_batch: 每轮次对多少前缀进行探测, 默认为100万
+- `prefixes_len_per_batch`: Number of prefixes to probe per batch, default is 1 million.
-- not_aliased_records_path: 输出非别名记录的路径, 默认不输出
+- `not_aliased_records_path`: Path to output non-aliased records.
+By default, no output is generated.